 I suppose I could have kept my childhood cakes all to myself – but a tummy ache is less fun then a party, in my opinion.

 In any event, here we are with my favorite cake.
 It’s light, fluffy, sweet, and loaded with coconut flavor.
-I think the proper way to serve this cake is covered in cream cheese icing and coconut, so it looks like a snowball got in a fight with a white shag rug.
+I think the proper way to serve this cake is covered in cream cheese icing and coconut.
+It should essentially look like a snowball got in a fight with a white shag rug.
 However, if you are partial to “naked” cakes or sheet cakes or want to toast the coconut, do it your way.
 Just promise me you’ll enjoy the cake when you’re done baking.
-And maybe snap a picture & share it with me because I’m always so excited when someone makes one of my favorite recipes.
+And maybe snap a picture & share it with me.
+I’m always so excited when someone makes one of my favorite recipes.

 I suggest trying the recipe once my way and then making it your own.
 If you love it half as much as I do, it’ll be your favorite too.
 If you want a dairy-free version, make the cake with a butter substitute, and top it with my Gluten-Free, Dairy-Free, Corn Free Frosting.